Chairs for Women in Science & Engineering (CWSE)

-OUR VISION is to increase diversity, and grow a collaborative community through application of positive factors and forces, that excite women and underrepresented persons to pursue, and remain in, STEM careers.
+OUR VISION is to increase diversity and grow a collaborative community through the application of positive factors and forces that excite women and underrepresented persons to pursue and remain in STEM careers.

 Dr. Jennifer Jakobi